Table of Contents

 Leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).

-If you take the standard mileage rate, multiply the number of miles driven in connection with your rental activities by 55.5 cents per mile.
+If you take the standard mileage rate, multiply the number of miles driven in connection with your rental activities by 54 cents a mile.
 Include this amount and your parking fees and tolls on line 6.

 If you deduct actual auto expenses: